pfdubois/BridgeBidding/source/TwoSuitedDefense.rst

    pair: convention; lower-lower

-We can use the following defense to whatever two-suited overcall our opponents make over our one-of-a-suit opening.
+We can use the following defense to whatever two-suited overcall our opponents make over our one-level opening.
 The following method is called the “lower-lower” version of “Unusual vs. Unusual”.

 The name comes from the Unusual 2N convention; in that convention a jump